-This is EurekaLog IDE options dialog (do not confuse EurekaLog IDE options dialog with EurekaLog project options dialog.):
+This is EurekaLog IDE options dialog (do not confuse EurekaLog IDE options dialog with EurekaLog project options dialog.).
+You can open it via Tools / EurekaLog / IDE options command (see also):

 EurekaLog IDE options